“I think I could benefit from some professional help”.

 All of these people have gone through some kind of advanced training in mental health and counseling.
 What type of education, licenses, and certifications they have is less likely to impact whether they are a good fit as what kind of therapy they practice and their personality.
 We will cover the types of therapy next, but for those of you who really want to know what the letters mean, click here.
 This is not an exhaustive list, but it should be a pretty good place to start.

-What type of therapy do you want you therapist to practice?
+STEP FOUR: What type of therapy do you want your therapist to practice?

 If you need insurance to cover your visits, start by calling your insurance company or going to their website and getting a list of approved mental health professionals in your area.